zeida-ayala/js-assessment/README.md

 files in the `tests/app` directory, and edit the files in the `app/` directory.
 Once you update a test, you can reload the test page in the browser to see whether it worked.

+# I want to complete the project; what do I do?

+1. Create a React App with the following two inputs.
+Using a boilerplate like create-react-app is fine.
+    1. A multiline text input that will accept a list of names, one per line.
+    2. A dropdown that allows the user to select one of several languages.
+2. Generate name tags for each name in the text input with a greeting in the language corresponding to the language chosen in the dropdown.
+3. Make the source available as a cloneable repo, for example, on Github, and provide the link below.
+Be sure to include instructions on how to run the application in the README.

+## Completed project link
+Find my project source code [here]() (update this to link to your completed project).

 # License